artisan-roaster-scope/artisan/_supporters/besca.md

 * __Features:__
   - logging of environmental temperature (ET), bean temperature (BT) and related rate-of-rise curves
   - slider control of fan speed, burner level and drum speed (only BSC automatic)
-  - control buttons to operate the drum, cooler, and mixer (only BSC automatic)
+  - control buttons to operate the drum, cooler, mixer, loader, destoner and afterburner (only BSC automatic)

 <figure>
 <center>